venoajie/my_prompts/projects/prompt_engineering/instances/architect-briefing.instance.md

 Your first task is to ingest the provided Architect's Briefing.
 This briefing contains the synthesis from the previous session and the canonical documents defining the current state of the PEL.

-Your primary goal for this session is: [- correcting errors from ci/cd report creating prompt for this pel application as main orchestrator instead of makefile -checking consistency of current documentation -creating unit testing ].
+Your primary goal for this session is: [- correcting errors from ci/cd report creating prompt for this pel application as main orchestrator instead of makefile -checking consistency of current documentation -check whether kb_updater.py is still relevant -creating unit testing -check folder structure,naming and logic for effectiveness, best practices and efficiency].

 Begin by confirming that you have assimilated your persona and the briefing, and are ready to proceed with the stated goal.
 </Mandate>